Halo (religious iconography): Ancient Mesopotamia and Persia

+Persian mythology, and later Zoroastrian philosophy, speaks of the similar concept of Khvarenah (later farrah), a divine, radiant power that sanctified a king and his reign.
+It was most often depicted as a phoenix-like bird, the Simurgh.

 Ancient Greek world

 Homer describes a more-than-natural light around the heads of heroes in battle.
 Depictions of Perseus in the act of slaying Medusa, with lines radiating from his head, appear on a white-ground toiletry box and on a slightly later red-figured vase in the style of Polygnotos, c.
 450–30 BC.
 On painted wares from south Italy, radiant lines or simple haloes appear on a range of mythic figures: Lyssa, a personification of madness; a sphinx; a sea demon; and Thetis, the sea-nymph who was mother to Achilles.
 The Colossus of Rhodes was a statue of the sun-god Helios and had his usual radiate crown (copied for the Statue of Liberty).
 Hellenistic rulers are often shown wearing radiate crowns that seem clearly to imitate this effect.